 The garnish—in this case, actual sugar cookies that are about 1 1/2-inches wide, finish off the cupcake.
 You can either purchase your favorite sugar cookie, or bake some yourself, using this base cookie recipe.
 You’ll only use about 1/4 of the dough for the cupcake toppings, but you can easily freeze the rest of the sugar cookie dough for another time.
 Shape the remaining dough into a 1-inch disc, then wrap twice in plastic wrap—the dough will keep for at least 2 months if wrapped up well.

 Heat the oven to 350 degrees Fahrenheit and position the racks toward the center.
 Line pans with cupcake papers.

-Combine the flour, baking powder, salt and cinnamon in a bowl and gently mix to combine.
+Combine the flour, baking powder and salt in a bowl and gently mix to combine.
 Set aside.

 Cream the butter with the sugar, beating until light and fluffy.

-Add the eggs one at a time, mixing to combine, then add the vanilla.
+Add the eggs one at a time, mixing to combine.

 Alternate the dry ingredients and milk, and mix until combined.

-For the frosting, beat the butter until light and fluffy.
-Add a 1/2 cup of confectioners sugar and mix to combine.
+For the cookie butter frosting, beat the butter until light and fluffy.
+Add a 1/2 cup of sugar gradually, beating until combined.

 Add the cookie butter spread and vanilla extract, then add the remaining sugar in 1/2 cup increments to your own taste.
 Check the texture ... if it's too stiff, add the cream, then whip until fluffy.